SteelPh0enix/steelph0enix.github.io/content/posts/making-c-cpp-project-template-in-meson-part-1.md

 I don't want to make assumptions about test harnesses though, so we'll just have to make sure that the project's structure is *testable* and Meson can build the tests.
 Unit tests have built-in support in Meson, so let's go with that.
 There's also some support for code coverage, and we will surely explore that too.
-Integration tests are much more project-dependent, so the only requirements there are that they must be possible to define via Meson (as build targets, for example) and runnable, but running them might be done via external script.
+Integration tests are much more project-dependent, so the only requirements is that Meson should recognize them as targets, but running them might be done via external script or program (executed by Meson).
 Meson is our *build* system, not necessarily the runner, nor the harness, so let's not expect it to be able to handle generic integration tests by itself.
-Some external tooling/scripting may still be required, but everything should eventually be held together by Meson.
+Some external tooling/scripting may still be required (especially when we'll get to the embedded part...), but everything should eventually be held together by Meson.

 The second thing that I wanna see there is support for C/C++ LSP.
 My primary choice there is `clangd`, so we'll have to generate `compile_commands.json` using Meson.
 Fortunately, it does that automatically.